kletobias/kletobias.github.io/_projects/04n_questionnaire.md

 <br>

 - Loss Function
-    - Is used to drive the SGD $\iff$ The automated learning process on the training dataset
+    - Is used to drive the SGD $$\iff$$ The automated learning process on the training dataset
     - Needs to be differentiable
     - Needs to be reasonably smooth
         - Must not have long flat sections